mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 Test aa1 has been changed to live successfully.
 ```

-Then, when you next run `gulp scripts`, and build your container, your `aa1` test will readily bucket users into the test.
+Then, when you next run `gulp build`, and build your container, your `aa1` test will readily bucket users into the test.

 ### Example: Divert all traffic to a particular recipe